 These improvements helped them secure an exit multiple two turns higher than industry average – translating to millions in additional value for the founder.

 Whether exit is on your immediate horizon or years away, building the financial infrastructure that commands premium valuations takes time.
+Having a clear exit strategy and aligning the sale with your long term goals is essential for a smooth transition and maximizing value.
 The sophisticated systems and processes that attract buyers must be established and proven well before any transaction discussions begin.
+Even small business owners can benefit from investing a little money and time to make their business more attractive to potential buyers.

 The path to a premium exit starts with sophisticated financial leadership.